1 ton of cooling is 12,000 btu's. (British Thermal Units).

 One ton of cooling will take care of 300 sq ft. commercial not including heat load from equipment

-and additional heat gaining locations such as windows, doors, etc.
+and additional heat gaining areas such as windows, doors, etc.

 1000 sq ft - 2.5 ton residential